A Variational Approach to Bayesian Phylogenetic Inference: Variational Bayesian Phylogenetic Inference

 \subsection{Stochastic Gradient Estimators}

 Now that we have constructed our variational distributions for the phylogenetic posteriors, we can find the best approximation by maximizing the lower bound in \eqref{eq:ELBO_multiple_sample} via stochastic gradient ascent.
-However, the naive stochastic gradient estimator obtained by direct differentiation is often of very large variance and is impractical for our purpose.
-Fortunately, various variance reduction techniques have been introduced in recent years including the control variates \citep{Paisley12, Ranganath13, NVIL, VIMCO} for general latent variables and the reparameterization trick \citep{VAE} for continuous latent variables.
+However, the naive stochastic gradient estimator obtained by direct differentiation, also known as the score function gradient estimator \citep{Rubinstein83, Glynn90, Williams92, Kleijnen96}, is often of very large variance and is impractical for our purpose.
+Fortunately, various variance reduction techniques have been introduced in recent years including the control variates \citep{Glynn02, Paisley12, Ranganath13, NVIL, VIMCO} for general latent variables and the reparameterization trick/pathwise derivative \citep{Rubinstein92, Glasserman91, Pflug96, Glasserman13, VAE, Rezende14, Titsias14} for continuous latent variables.

 In what follows, we apply these techniques to different components of our latent variables and derive efficient gradient estimators with much lower variance, respectively.
 In addition, we also consider a closely related stable gradient estimator that is based on an alternative variational objective.
 More detailed derivations can be found in Appendix C.